collective/collective.microdata.core/README.rst

 ======================

-This product also include a JavaScript tester microdata tool called `Microdata Tool`__ (a modified ones, just to fix some stupid Sunburst CSS styles).
+This product also include a JavaScript tester microdata tool called `Microdata Tool`__ (a modified ones, just to fix some crappy Sunburst CSS rules).

 __ http://krofdrakula.github.com/microdata-tool/